kili-technology/kili-python-sdk/README.md

 ```
 See a detailled example in this [notebook](recipes/export_labels.ipynb).

-### Kili AutoML
-With the Kili AutoML toolbox, you can also:
-  * train models directly from a Kili dataset.
-  * load the predictions back into the Kili platform to visualize them and use them as pre-annotations.

-See [Kili AutoML](https://github.com/kili-technology/automl) (work in progress).
 ## More examples

 You can find all several recipes in this [folder](/recipes/).
 Among them: